-For instance, the carrying value of notes and advances receivable, as well as investments in farming activities, are impacted by current market prices for the related crops, weather conditions and the fair value of the underlying security obtained by the Company, such as, liens on property and crops.
-The Company recognizes losses when it estimates that the fair value of the related crops or security is insufficient to cover the advance, note receivable or investment.
+For instance, the carrying value of notes and advances receivable, as well as advances for crops, are impacted by current market prices for the related crops, weather conditions and the fair value of the underlying security obtained by the Company, such as, liens on property and crops.
+The Company recognizes losses when it estimates that the fair value of the related crops or security is insufficient to cover the advance or note receivable.